 Table 2 provides an estimate of the timelines required for the major milestones in this environmental assessment.
-These are estimated timelines largely dependent on when the Developer's Assessment Report is received; the work plan timelines will be updated once this occurs.
+The schedule for this updated Work Plan is based on the date that the Developer's Assessment Report met conformity requirements with the Terms of Reference.